 - From a BIOS Embedded bootstrap (OEM versions only)

-After the target device’s BIOS is configured to allow it to boot from the network, the device can boot and get a vDisk assignment from the Provisioning Server.
+After configuring the target device’s BIOS, and booting from the network, the device retrieves a vDisk assignment from the provisioning server.
 The target device firmware gets the bootstrap file using standard network protocols.

 The device firmware (NIC) must support PXE 0.99j, PXE 2.1or greater.